ACruzadoP/50_meme_generator/README.md

 - Create the boilerplate to get React to render something on the screen
 - Render an App component, which you'll need to create separately

-Create 2 new components - Header and MemeGenerator<br />
+- Create 2 new components - Header and MemeGenerator
-Header will only display things<br />
+-- Header will only display things
 MemeGenerator will be calling to an API and holding on to data<br />
 Each should be in their own file of the same name<br /><br />